AT&T Lists, Then Removes Samsung Galaxy Fold’s Supposed New Release Date

 Following numerous advance reviews claiming that the Samsung Galaxy Fold’s foldable display broke after just a few days of use, the South Korean tech giant announced earlier this week that the device’s official release would be delayed indefinitely.
 In a statement published on the Samsung website, the company acknowledged that the Galaxy Fold “needs further improvements” and would require more internal testing, adding that a new release date would be confirmed “in the coming weeks.”

 While Samsung did not offer any further hints as to when consumers can expect the Galaxy Fold to be sold in stores after its original April 26 release date was moved, AT&T appeared to offer some specifics in emails the carrier reportedly sent to customers earlier in the week.
-According to The Verge, these emails hinted at a June 13 release date, based on screenshots that were published on social media.
+According to The Verge, these emails hinted at a June 13 release date based on screenshots that were published on social media.
 On the other hand, the outlet cautioned that there was a good chance the date was merely a placeholder, as it’s possible AT&T’s systems required the carrier to specify an exact date in order to allow pre-orders for the Galaxy Fold to continue.

 On Wednesday, 9to5Google seemed to confirm the suspicions aired by The Verge and other tech publications, as the outlet reported that AT&T removed the June 13 shipping date, instead listing the Samsung Galaxy Fold as being “out of stock.”
 As further corroboration, 9to5Google published a screenshot from an anonymous tipster, which showed the June 13 date “shortly after” they accepted the new shipping terms on Tuesday, side-by-side with another screenshot taken on Wednesday that did not show any date whatsoever.